+Figure 3b.
 Average cumulative seasonal growing degree days (using a 50°F base).
 Based on a 5-km downscaled dataset from 1990-2019 following Shafer and Cronin (2021).

 Growing degree days are used to determine arm season growing potential for various crops.
 Growing degree days are highest in the warmest areas of Vermont (primarily west of the Green Mountains and in southern valleys), and lowest in the Northeast Kingdom and highest elevations.
 Growing degree days have increased by approximately 5 to 10% over the last 40 years, primarily as the warm season expands in the late summer to early fall (Figure 3b).